-NOTE: The Part of hierarchy displays which mappings form part of the object hierarchy.
-To prevent errors, all mappings, which map the object hierarchy, must be entirely selected or entirely de-selected.
+NOTE: The Part of hierarchy column shows which mappings form part of the object hierarchy.
+To prevent errors, all mappings, which map the object hierarchy, must be entirely selected or entirely deselected.

-5. Specify the mappings for which revision filtering is permitted.

-Revision filtering is permitted for all mapping, by default.

-- 6. Specify synchronization behavior for the object pair whose properties have changed. - a.
+5. On the Synchronization behavior for intersections page, specify the synchronization behavior of the object pair whose properties have changed.

+- a.
 In the Database method column, select the processing method to be run in the One Identity Manager database. - OR - - b.
-In the Target system method column, select the processing method to be run in the target system.

-- 7. Specify synchronization behavior for the objects that only exist in the One Identity Manager database. - a.
+In the Target system method column, select the processing method to be run in the target system. - 6.
+On the Relative complement in One Identity Manager page, specify the synchronization behavior of objects that only exist in the One Identity Manager database. - a.
 In the Database method column, select the processing method to be run in the One Identity Manager database. - OR - - b.
-In the Target system method column, select the processing method to be run in the target system.

-- 8. Specify synchronization behavior for objects that only exist in the target system. - a.
+In the Target system method column, select the processing method to be run in the target system. - 7.
+On the Relative complement in the target system page, specify synchronization behavior for objects that only exist in the target system. - a.
 In the Database method column, select the processing method to be run in the One Identity Manager database. - OR - - b.
-In the Target system method column, select the processing method to be run in the target system.

-9. Click Close to end the workflow wizard.
+In the Target system method column, select the processing method to be run in the target system. - 8.
+To end the workflow wizard, click Finish.

 This creates the workflow.
-You can check the properties of the Workflow and the synchronization steps with the workflow editor and rework them.
+You can check the properties of the workflow and the synchronization steps with the workflow editor and rework them.